 7. Refine/revise vision to reach the desired outcome

-If the process felt familiar it is due to narration has been of concern since the Greeks, who cared for an understanding about how our thoughts “worked”, which has had a great influence on the Western culture and where the who, what, where, why and how questions are used to understand causal, spatial and temporal links between elements in a context.
+If the process felt familiar it is due to narration has been of concern since the Greeks, who cared for an understanding about how our thoughts “worked,” which has had a significant influence on the Western culture and where the who, what, where, when, why and how questions are used to understand causal, spatial and temporal links between elements in a context.

 Throughout this site, Narrative bridging will be used to assist the overlook of the cognitive and narrative process to guide the understanding of how you can attract attention, enhance emotions, and engage receivers’ meaning making.